Emacs Init: Hook

 What is Hook

-A hook is a variable, its value is a list of functions ( Symbol or Lambda ).
+- A hook is a variable.
+Value is a list of functions (Symbol or Lambda).

-Hook variables are associated with events.
+- A hook variable is associated with a specific event.
 When the event happens, all functions in that hook are called.

 For example,